simon-panek/code-401-dotnet-prework/README.md

 **Note: All prework is due the Friday before the class starts at 6pm**

+#### October 2018 Cohort
+If you are in the October 2018 cohort, please plan on being at the Seattle Codefellows campus at 2pm on October 1st.
+This time will be utulized to assist and validate software/computer requiremetns as well as an introductory to the new tools that will be used during the class.
+This meeting is **required**.
+Please contact your instructor if you have any questions or concerns.

 ### Set Up

 1. A Windows 10 64 bit OS is required.
 If you are on a Mac, you will need to either duel boot or use a Virtual Machine to run windows to complete the assignments in this class.